joinpursuit/AC3.2-weLearn/README.md

 # weLearn

-WeLearn is a clutter-free resource management app that allows:
+weLearn is a clutter-free resource management app that allows:
 - instructors to easily set up a lesson plan, report grades, make announcements
 - students to share resources.